 In Connecticut, the Department of Children and Families (DCF) investigates allegations of domestic abuse and/or neglect that may result in harm to children.

-If you are currently dealing with, or suspect you will soon be subject to, an investigation by DCF, you should strongly consider contacting a Fairfield DCF lawyer for help with your legal defense.
+If you are currently dealing with, or suspect you will soon be subject to, an investigation, you should strongly consider contacting a Fairfield DCF lawyer for help with your legal defense.